 Table 6 reports the corresponding regression on local versus global pricing for the hedge liquidation period.
-In the full sample, the coefficient $\beta_2^{Int}$ is again highly significant and with the correct positive sign.
-Its magnitude is similar to the local arbitrage risk coefficient $\beta_2^L$ for both the full sample (panel A) and the sample of added and deleted stocks (panel B).
-For the 5- and 7-day window, the null hypothesis $\beta_2^L = \beta_2^{Int}$ cannot be rejected; only the 3-day window shows a statistically significant difference.
+In the full sample, the coefficient β_2^{Int} is again highly significant and with the correct positive sign.
+Its magnitude is similar to the local arbitrage risk coefficient β_2^L for both the full sample (Panel A) and the sample of added and deleted stocks (Panel B).
+For the five- and seven-day window, the null hypothesis $\beta_2^L = \beta_2^{Int}$ cannot be rejected; only the three-day window shows a statistically significant difference.
 But it is the international coefficient that is largest, and this cannot be interpreted as evidence for market segmentation.
-In the sample of non-U.S. firms (panel C), only the international coefficient is significant for all three event windows.
+In the sample of non-U.S. firms (Panel C), only the international coefficient is significant for all three event windows.
 This is not surprising, given that local marginal arbitrage risk features hardly any cross-sectional variation among non-U.S. stocks.
 Overall, the hedge liquidation event provides additional support in favor of market integration.

-5.4 Integration across Emerging and Developed Markets
+4.4 Integration across emerging and developed markets

 The previous section decomposed global beta changes into local (i.e., national) beta changes and complementary international beta changes, and found no evidence for equity market segmentation along country lines.
 Alternatively, the global equity market might be segmented between developed and emerging market stocks (marked in Table 1, column (7)).
-Such market segmentation on a more aggregate level could explain why the coefficients $\alpha^{Int}$ and $\beta^{Int}$ have explanatory power for the event returns in Tables 5 and 6.
+Such market segmentation on a more aggregate level could explain why the coefficients α^{Int} and β^{Int} have explanatory power for the event returns in Tables 5 and 6.
 This motivates a narrow hypothesis about market segmentation.
-As before, I test for such segmentation by decomposing the global covariance matrix of all assets $\Sigma^G$ into a matrix ( $\Sigma^H$ ) composed of covariances elements only between developed market and between emerging market stock and a complementary matrix ( $\Sigma^{CH}$ ) capturing all (cross-hemisphere) covariances between developed and emerging market stocks.
+As before, I test for such segmentation by decomposing the global covariance matrix of all assets Σ^G into a matrix (Σ^H) composed of covariance elements only between developed market and between emerging market stock and a complementary matrix (Σ^{CH}) capturing all (cross-hemisphere) covariances between developed and emerging market stocks.
 Formally, I define

-$$(\Sigma^H){ij} = \begin{cases} 0 & \text{if } i, j \text{ combine emerging and developed market stocks,} \\ (\Sigma^G){ij} & \text{otherwise.} \end{cases}$$ (13)
+$$(\Sigma^{H}){ij} = \begin{cases} 0 & \text{if } i, j \text{ combine emerging and developed market stocks,} \\ (\Sigma^{G}){ij} & \text{otherwise.} \end{cases}$$ (23)